WHOIGit/Rshinypresentation/worksheet.md

 ## 11.2 Use uiOutput() in our app to populate the Seasons

 We can use this concept in our app to populate the choices for the Season selector.
-The season selector currently only holds 2 values that we manually entered, but instead we could render the Season selector in the server and use the data to determine what season it can have.
+The season selector currently only holds 2 values that we manually entered, but instead we could render the Season selector in the server and use the data to determine what season it can have, so in the future we can add the Winter and Fall season counts to the data, without having to change the code for the app!

 First we need to replace the `selectInput("seasonInput", ...)` in the UI with